 identifies an issue, it can be immediately shared with all team members.
 If you’re working

-on a System i, then you can send your Tweets directly from the command line or from
+on a IBM i, then you can send your Tweets directly from the command line or from

 within iSeries Access using the remote command capability.